Big-Vi/vigneshmurugan.github.io/content/posts/Golang_Serverless.md

 ## Prerequisites - AWS CLI & AWS Shell

-**AWS Command Line Interface(CLI)** is used in this post to deploy the Lambda function.
+**AWS Command Line Interface(CLI)** is used to deploy the Lambda function.
 CLI needs to be [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) locally in order to use it.

-**[AWS Shell](https://github.com/awslabs/aws-shell)** helps with auto-completion, fuzzy searching, and more.
+**[AWS Shell](https://github.com/awslabs/aws-shell)** provides helpful features like auto-completion and fuzzy searching to enhance your CLI experience.

 ## How to deploy it on AWS

-We're uploading the Go binary file into AWS Lambda as a .zip file.
+We'll upload the Go binary to AWS Lambda as a .zip file.
 In order to [build for Linux](https://github.com/aws/aws-lambda-go/blob/main/README.md#building-your-function), we're using the following command.

 ```bash
 GOOS=linux GOARCH=amd64 go build -o main main.go